Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-* If we are not declaring with any modifier then by default it is default.
-But, this rule is applicable only for instance and static variables, but not for local variables.
+* If we are *not declaring with any modifier* then *by default it is default*.
+But, this *rule is applicable only for instance and static variables*, but *not for local variables*.

 **Conclusions:**
-* For instance and static variables, JVM will provide default values and we are not required to perform initialization explicitly.
-But for local variables, JVM won't provide default values.
-Compulsory, we should perform initialization expliciltly before using that variable.
+* *For instance and static variables*, *JVM* will *provide default values* and we are *not required to perform initialization explicitly*.
+But *for local variables*, *JVM won't provide default values*.
+Compulsory, we *should perform initialization expliciltly before using that variable*.
-* Instance and static variables can be accessed by multiple threads simultaneously.
-Hence, these are not thread safe.
-But, in the case of local variables, for every thread a separate copy will be created and hence, local variables are thread safe.
+* *Instance and static variables* can be *accessed by multiple threads simultaneously*.
+Hence, these are* not thread safe*.
+But, in the case of *local variables, for every thread a separate copy will be created* and hence, *local variables are thread safe*.

 |Types of variables|Thread Safe|
 |------------------|-----------|
 |Instance Variable |NO         |
 |Static Variable   |NO         |
 |Local Variable    |YES        |
-* Every variable in java should be either instance or static or local.
+* *Every variable* in java *should be either instance or static or local*.
-* Every variable in java should be either primitvie or reference.
+* *Every variable* in java *should be either primitvie or reference*.
 Hence, various possible combinations of variables in java are
 ![alt text](image-10.png)
 ```java
 public class Temp {